-We used the Special Report on Emissions Scenarios (SRES) to integrate likely changes in species climatic suitability, based on species distribution models, and changes in area of farmland, based on the IMAGE model, inside future climatic suitable areas.
-We also developed farmland cover scenarios, based on expert opinion, which cover a wide spectrum of potential changes in livestock farming and cropping patterns by 2050.
+We used the Special Report on Emissions Scenarios (SRES) to integrate likely changes in species climatic suitability, based on species distribution models, and changes in the area of farmland, based on the IMAGE model, inside future climatic suitable areas.
+We also developed farmland cover scenarios, based on expert opinion, which covers a wide spectrum of potential changes in livestock farming and cropping patterns by 2050.
 Through these scenarios, we then examined the species sensitivity to global change according to their habitat requirements.

 Our results suggest that public policies that promote extensive agricultural practices are more appropriate for improving the fate of bird communities in agricultural landscapes, especially with the regionalization of agricultural policy.